 The first steps for self-reliance and sustainability for St. Irene Mission Center involve purchasing land and building permanent structures for the center.
 They aim to build an Orthodox community centered around the continued treatment of people’s physical and spiritual maladies.

-Please visit their website for more information about this mission.
+Please visit their website for more information about this mission and to donate towards their immediate needs.